EyeAutomate API

 }

 Specify the parameters that the custom class might create or modify using the getParameters method.
-This will prevent EyeStudio from asking the value of the undefined parameter.
+This will prevent EyeAutomate from asking for the value of undefined parameters.
 This method should return a String array of parameters:

 public String[] getParameters()